 Why choose a PhD in Compound Semiconductor Manufacturing?

 The next generation of these technologies can only be achieved with a step change in CS manufacturing.
 As reported in a 2018 survey by the UK Electronics Skills Foundation, the future growth for high-value jobs within the CS Cluster core partners is forecasted to be high with almost a thousand additional jobs likely to be created by 2024.
-Employers saw the future demand for staff educated to PhD level and our plans for the Centre for Doctoral Training have been welcomed by them.
+Employers saw the future demand for staff educated to PhD level and our Centre for Doctoral Training has been welcomed by them.

 Why choose a PhD in an EPSRC Centre for Doctoral Training?